HowaiMak/BLK_SWAN_COMPAR/README.md

 ## Testing and Implementing
 All referencing models are coded in ipython.
 Idealy this should be run or either python, or even better C++.
 The choice of Jupyter Notebook is simply for demonstrating purposes and readability.

+## Cross Validations:
+It is welcomed to use multiple strategy at the same time to generate insights for trading decisions.
+Some of my private strategies also adapts the same ideology.